Linguistic landscape

-A trash can in Seattle labeled in four languages: English, Chinese, Vietnamese, Spanish.
+A trash can in Seattle labeled in four languages: American English, Chinese, Vietnamese, Spanish.

-The linguistic landscape refers to the "visibility and salience of languages on public and commercial signs in a given territory or region".
+The linguistic landscape is the "visibility and salience of languages on public and commercial signs in a given territory or region".
 Linguistic landscape research has been described as being "somewhere at the junction of sociolinguistics, sociology, social psychology, geography, and media studies".

 It is a concept which originated in sociolinguistics and language policy as scholars studied how languages are visually displayed and hierarchised in multilingual societies, from large metropolitan centers to Amazonia.
 For example, linguistic landscape scholars have described how and why some public signs in Jerusalem are presented in Hebrew, English, and Arabic, or a combination thereof.
 It also looks at how communication in public space plays a crucial role in the organisation of society.